kevinschaich/mintable/README.md

 **Do I have to use Plaid?**

 Nope.
 You can [import transactions from a bank CSV statement](./docs/README.md#manually--on-your-local-machine--via-csv-bank-statements).
-We also have some [templates](./docs/templates) to get you started.
+We also have [templates](./docs/templates) to get you started.

 **Do I have to use Google Sheets/Plaid?**

 Nope.
-You can export your transactions to a CSV file.
+You can export your transactions to a CSV file (TODO).

 **Do I have to manually run this every time I want new transactions in my spreadsheet?**

 Nope.
-You can automate updates using CI for free.
+You can automate it for free using [BitBar](./docs/README.md#automatically-in-your-macs-menu-bar--via-bitbar), [`cron`](./docs/README.md#automatically-in-your-local-machines-terminal--via-cron), or [GitHub Actions](./docs/README#automatically-in-the-cloud--via-github-actions).

 **It's not working!**